lukeschaefer/mp4edit/README.md

 Searches for a child with name <child>.
 If none is found, will create one and return it. **String child can include nested names** - such as 'moov.udta.trak'.
 The method will create neccesary children to accomplish that, and always return an Atom.

+### Atom.toString()

+Returns a pretty-printed string to help understand the heirarchy of an atom and all of its children.

+### Atom.data

+A jDataView of the internal binary data.
+All jDataView methods can be used, such as .getString().

+### Atom.padding

+Since, as mentioned earlier, some Atoms break the standard a little bit, padding has been added to help deal with that.
+Primarily, the moov.udta.meta Atom (containing metadata) has a padding of four, which is unique to it, and would be unable to be worked with without that consideration.
+MP4.parse will correctly identify a moov.udta.meta Atom and not throw an error.
+Other Atoms that may break spec will not be accounted for.

+### Atom.children

+An array of the children, which are Atoms

+### Atom.parent

+The parent Atom, unless this Atom is root - in which case it's not really an atom anyway.

+### Atom.name

+The four-letter atom name.
+Usually set by the constructor and kept the same.